How to List on the MLS Without a Realtor

 Can I list on the MLS without a realtor?

 Listing your home on the MLS doesn't always require a realtor.
-For those opting to sell a house without a realtor, a budget-friendly alternative exists: flat fee MLS listing services.
+A budget-friendly alternative exists for those opting to sell a house without a realtor: flat fee MLS listing services.

 These companies offer a path to the MLS, typically charging less than $1,000 – a significant saving compared to the standard 2.5–3% fee most listing agents charge.